xsc/jansi-clj/README.md

 __Note:__ Wrapping the streams currently seems not to work correctly in the REPL - as in: jansi does not deem the REPL color-worthy and filters out all escape sequences.

+The choice of which colorization library to use is completely yours.
+But since you're already here...

 ## Formatting Terminal Output